rgarcia/mbo/README.md

 # mbo ls
-  -classid="0": Class ID
-  -date="<today>": list classes as of this date.
-Format is MM/DD/YYYY
+  -date="": list classes as of this date.
+Format is MM/DD/YYYY.
+Default is today.

 # mbo register